-Landscape Use: This is a GREAT summer bedding plant for LARGE native gardens, desert restoration, mass floral accent.
+Landscape Use: This is a GREAT summer bedding plant for LARGE native gardens, desert restoration, and large scale floral accent.
 Not for small spaces!

-Growth Habit: Herbaceous warm season annual growing prostrate in a loose and rangy manner to 1.5 to 3 feet in height (depending on density of planting) with a 3 feet spread.
+Growth Habit: Evergreen, herbaceous, warm-season annual that grows prostrate in a loose and rangy manner to 1.5 to 3 feet in height (depending on density of planting) with a 3 feet spread.

 Foliage/Texture: Opposite, pubescent, pinnately compound leaves (5 to 10 leaflets) to 3 inches long and 1 inch wide, distinct green stems between leaf pairs giving it a rangy appearance if observed "up close", occassionally produces small stipular spines that can be an irritant to human flesh; medium fine texture.